 · The Lighthouse Project is a wide-ranging community organisation based in the top floor of a shopping centre in Middleton, north Manchester.
 It provides a safe and welcoming place where people can meet together, find support and access opportunities that are caring, social and educational.
 It runs many excellent projects, and its pantry opened in early 2019 at a special open day attended by its patron, the actor Steve Coogan.

 · The Intact Centre provides support, advice, drop-in services and signposting support for people in the Ingol and Tanterton neighbourhoods of Preston.
 It had run a community food service for some time, handing out bags of food, but converted recently to the pantry approach, creating more choice, more dignity and more involvement for local residents.
-Here’s how the Lancashire Post reported the project.
+Here’s how the Lancashire Post reported the project.and

 It's more than just a full tummy, it's a massive link in the community